SebastianWilke/CPA_2016_Sample_Exam_Questions/README.md

 # cpa_2016_example_questions

-### This repository is intended to serve as a look-up for questions, solutions and explanations to the 2016 C++ Certified Associate Programmer - CPA example questions by [C++ Institude](https://cppinstitute.org/).
+### This repository is intended to serve as a look-up for questions, solutions and explanations to the 2016 C++ Certified Associate Programmer - CPA example questions by [C++ Institute](https://cppinstitute.org/).

 ### All questions can also be found in [this PDF](https://cppinstitute.org/wp-content/uploads/2016/07/CPA_sample_exam_questions.pdf).

 #### *NOTES:*
 * I do not own any rights on these questions.
 * These are advanced questions and should not be used as starting point for learning C++.
-* Feel free to report any mistake made in this document.
+* Feel free to report any mistakes made in this document.

 <br/>
 <br/>